indrajithvgp/eth-kickstartCampaign-updated/README.md

 An **Ethereum Dapp**, inspired by Kickstarter web-app.

-Contract initiator can request money for project initiation, material shipment transactions.
+- Contract initiator can request money for project initiation, material shipment transactions.
-Money contributor has the functionality to approve or reject the payment requests All transaction and it's related details are tightly coupled to blockchain and its immutable.
+- Money contributor has the functionality to approve or reject the payment requests
+- All transaction and it's related details are tightly coupled to blockchain and its immutable.
-Details regarding the project and it's history is publicly accessible to everyone.
+- Details regarding the project and it's history is publicly accessible to everyone.

-Written in Next.js, utilizing server-side rendering benefits Used Semantic UI CSS library for user interface
+- Written in Next.js, utilizing server-side rendering benefits
+- Used Semantic UI CSS library for user interface
-Code experimented with fully functional components Metamask Wallet used as wallet for integration with Ethereum Ropsten Network contracts written in Solidity v0.7.0
+- Code experimented with fully functional components
+- Metamask Wallet used as wallet for integration with Ethereum Ropsten Network
+- contracts written in Solidity v0.7.0

+**Tools used:**

-NextJS, Semantic UI, Web3.js, Metamask, Solidity, Truffle
+- NextJS, Semantic UI, Web3.js, Metamask, Solidity, Truffle

 ## Getting Started